 The most recent multi-year drought in Texas began in October 2010, with dry conditions throughout the fall and winter seasons (Nielson-Gammon, 2012).
 However, March 2011 delivered the greatest blow to the state with widespread extreme drought conditions ailing the majority of its counties.
-Receiving less than 16 inches in rainfall that year, or 51% of the average annual precipitation for the 1981-2010 period, aquifers and lakes plunged to their lowest levels since the historic drought of the 1950s (Nielson-Gammon, 2012).
+Receiving less than 16 inches in rainfall that year, or 51% of the average annual precipitation for the 1981 to 2010 period, aquifers and lakes plunged to their lowest levels since the historic drought of the 1950s (Nielson-Gammon, 2012).
 The U.S. Drought Monitor, utilizing a six-month Standard Precipitation Index (SPI), placed 92.4% of the state’s counties in severe drought conditions or worse.

 By early November of 2011, 1,000 of Texas’ 4,700 public water systems had imposed voluntary or mandatory water restrictions, twenty-three of which believed they were within 180 days of running out of water completely (Rubenstein, 2012).
 Texas AgriLife Extension Service estimated the agricultural losses for the year at 5.2 billion dollars (Fannin, 2012).
 Moreover, the Texas Forest Service (TFS) reported 23,835 wildfires from November 2010 through September 2011, scorching 3.8 million acres (Combs, 2012).
-According to the Texas Water Journal, these “mega-droughts” are infrequent in nature but are a natural occurrence in the southwest region.
-The study of tree rings, for example, make it possible to measure drought conditions as far back as 1750.
+According to the Texas Water Journal, these “mega-droughts” are infrequent in nature, but are a natural occurrence in the southwest region.
+The study of tree rings, for example, makes it possible to measure drought conditions as far back as 1750.
 Using the Palmer Drought Severity Index (PDSI), the Texas Water Resources Institute (TWRI) created a chart that displays these occurrences by tracking the overall trend.
 However, the Texas Water Development Board (TWDB) emphasized that if nothing is done to address and prepare for these multi-year droughts, the state groundwater supplies will fall 30% costing Texas businesses and workers nearly 116 billion dollars and 1.1 million in job losses from 2010 to 2060 (TWDB, 2011).

 Project Objective